Dishaarawat/mini-projects/README.md

-# mini-projects
+# Bgcolor Changer
-Here i have made some mini projects while learning frontend development
+Here i have made this using javascript for changing background color when we click on button.